develephant/coronium-skytable-docs/docs-src/docs/install/testing.md

-Test the server connection, point your browser to:
+To quickly verify the server connection, point your browser to:

 ```
 http://<your-instance-ip>:7173